 Your wedding anniversary is the perfect reminder of your love and why you decided to get married in the first place.
-Some couples choose to follow tradition when it comes to giving anniversary gifts, so we wanted to take you through some examples for each year and it's corresponding traditional gift!
+Some couples choose to follow tradition when it comes to giving anniversary gifts, so we wanted to take you through some examples for each year, and it's a corresponding traditional gift!

 1st Year: Paper